mjlambiase/Fall21Python2_Maya/README.md

 ## JSON_project

-- Program that takes in a csv file and a json search criteria file
+- Python program that takes in a csv file and a json search criteria file
 - Output json file containing the records matched by the search criteria.